inlab-geo/espresso/docs/source/developer_guide/index.rst

     repository.rst
     build.rst
     develop.rst
-    documentation.rst
     deploy.rst
-    sphinx.rst
     licence.rst

-This guide explains how Espresso works 'behind the scenes', particularly the systems for validation, build and deployment.
+This guide explains how Espresso works 'behind the scenes', particularly the systems for validation, build, documentation and deployment.